 Events: Various trade fairs, live shows, local events and other promotional events need marketing and publicity.

-For example; Indian Fashion Expo is the event where leading fashion houses participate to display exhibit their creation needs marketing to reach customers, manufacturers and traders.
+For example; Indian Fashion Expo is the event where leading fashion houses participate in displaying exhibit their creation needs marketing to reach customers, manufacturers and traders.

 Experiences: It even organises and customises the impression made by certain goods and services to fulfil the customer’s wish.

 For example; A Europe trip package provided by makemytrip.com or tripadvisor.com

 Persons: A person who wants to promote his skills, profession, art, expertise to acquire customers, take the help of marketing functions.

 For example; A chartered accountant updates his profile over linkedin.com to publicise his skills and talent to reach clients.

 Places: Marketing of tourist places, cities, states and countries helps to attract visitors from all over the world.